dpaniq/Python/README.md

 ![alt text](https://github.com/dpaniq/dpaniq.github.io/blob/master/images/documents/profile.png "Gromov Bogdan")

-My name is Bogdan Gromov, i am from Lativa and me 24 years old.
+My name is Bogdan Gromov,
+I am from Lativa and me 24 years old.
 Full information about me you can see [here](#).

-I present personal portfolio, which I earned with honest studying hour after hour algorithms, rules, features and properties to collecting this modest collection of code. `
+I present personal portfolio, which I earned with honest studying hour after hour algorithms, rules, features and properties to collecting this modest collection of code.

 #### Go to the link for more information.